 Total Pageviews

-Sunday, October 13, 2024
+Sunday, November 3, 2024

-The Staggering Cost of Bad Managers
+The Staggering Cost of Managers Who Are Unskilled People-Leaders

 Employees suffer — Employees feel unsupported, undirected, bullied, confused, unmotivated, unappreciated, frustrated, and constantly questioning, “is it me?”
 So they are not engaged and they are not productive.